thecomplexityproject/cognitivecomplexity/documentation/mean-developer.md

 **Example**

-* The stack MEAN (MongoDB, Express, Angular, NodeJs) is a stack of Angular webapps.
+* The stack MEAN (MongoDB, Express, Angular, NodeJs), understood as *the set of competences needed to master these technologies*, is a stack of Angular webapps.
 However, other elements are undertones, like the languages which must be mastered by the developers: JavaScript, TypeScript, HTML, CSS, SQL, and probably other tools, like Mongoose or TypeORM, for example.
 * When some parts of a program `p` may be completely decoupled, a developer may master only some parts of the stack of `p` to understand a given code snippet.
 It is true for web apps: the front-end developer does not need to master SQL, MongoDB or TypeORM, for example.
 The stack of the front-end part of `p` is: TypeScript, HTML, CSS, Angular.

 ##### -> Minimal experience
 > **Definition**
 >
-> The ***minimal experience*** in a competence `f` is an arbitrary couple of numbers `(t, p)` which represents the recent experience that a human being must spend to learn the basics of `f`.
+> The ***minimal experience*** in a competence `f` is an arbitrary recent experience that a human being must spend to learn the basics of `f`.
 >
 > In the same way, the ***minimal experience in a stack*** `s` is the set of minimal experiences relative to each competence of `s`.